 Why is it always so COLD!?
 Because it’s always cold in Germany…

 Why does the toilet paper feel like sand paper??
-It doesn’t any more… now they have the same cushy soft stuff that American behinds are accustomed to.
-(Does anyone else remember the grey stuff that they had on the Deutsche Bahn back in the day?
+It doesn’t any more…well, not as bad as it used to be.
+Now they have the same cushy soft stuff that American behinds are accustomed to.
+(Does anyone else remember the grey stuff that they had on the Deutsche Bahn back in the day?)

 Why is there a Toilet Brush?
 Because in a civilized country, you don’t leave evidence of your last visit….